-Boone and Crockett and Pope and Young just dropped a bombshell on the whitetail world!
+Boone and Crockett and Pope and Young dropped a bombshell on the whitetail world in January 2019.

-Get ready to hear the name Luke H. Brewster a lot in the coming months, because this Virginia man made whitetail hunting history this fall!
+You probably heard the name Luke H. Brewster a lot in recent months, because this Virginia man made whitetail hunting history!

-If this score holds and is verified, the Brewster buck will be only the fifth whitetail deer scoring over 300 inches to be tagged, and the largest non-typical buck ever shot by a hunter.
-The net entry score is approximately eight inches higher than Stephen Tucker's 312-inch monster from Tennessee three years ago.
+The score held and was verified, and the Brewster buck was only the fifth whitetail deer scoring over 300 inches to be tagged, and the largest non-typical buck ever shot by a hunter.
+The net entry score was approximately eight inches higher than Stephen Tucker's 312-inch monster from Tennessee three years ago.

 Some photos and rumors about the buck have been circulating social media since it was shot, but it's probably safe to say no one saw this announcement coming today!

-It sounds like the Brewster buck will easily topple Michael Beatty's 294-inch Pope and Young World Record, a buck that has stood atop the mountain for bow-killed non-typicals for the past 18 years.
+The Brewster buck easily toppled Michael Beatty's 294-inch Pope and Young World Record, a buck that has stood atop the mountain for bow-killed non-typicals for the past 18 years.

 Other details revealed by Boone and Crockett state the buck had a 151 5/8 gross typical frame with a staggering 178 3/8 inches of non-typical antler.